Are you looking for information on ...

 Has God called you beyond your limitations to build the most important thing in this world—the institution he founded to share Christ with the world?

-If he has, then to forget about the naysayers.
+If he has, then forget about the naysayers.

-Ahem, I mean ... them come to your church to hear you preach Christ’s saving message.
+Ahem, I mean ... invite them to come to your church to hear you preach Christ’s saving message.

 But you just have to build it first.